-- Husky Russkie: Russian men are often portrayed as husky, hairy, big guys.
+- Husky Russkie: Russian men are often portrayed as husky, hairy, manly men.

 - Manly Gay: An aversion of Camp Gay.
-These men are manly, but love men.
+These men are manly and love men.

 - Macho Camp: Over-the-top, exaggerated manliness.
 Often portrayed as a gay stereotype.